 - What are the ethical implications of not being able to easily interrogate how AIED deep decisions (using multi-level neural networks) are made?

-Strategies are also needed for risk amelioration since AI algorithms are vulnerable to hacking and manipulation.
-Where AIED interventions target behavioural change (such as by ‘nudging’ individuals towards a particular course of action), the entire sequence of AIED enhanced pedagogical activity also needs to be ethically warranted.
+Strategies are also needed for risk amelioration, since AI algorithms are vulnerable to hacking and manipulation.
+And where AIED interventions target behavioural change (such as by ‘nudging’ individuals towards a particular course of action), the entire sequence of AIED enhanced pedagogical activity also needs to be ethically warranted.
 And finally, it is important to recognise another perspective on AIED ethical questions: in each instance, the ethical cost of inaction and failure to innovate must be balanced against the potential for AIED innovation to result in real benefits for learners, educators and educational institutions.